The annual resolution ISRS670 method to quantify organic carbon content

-The ELSA-20 record is a time series of organic carbon content in four sediment cores, which were analyzed with 1 mm resolution directly on the surface of the drill cores using the ISRS670 method (In Situ Reflectance Spectroscopy).
-Sedimentation rate of the cores is 1-5 mm/year; accordingly, the raw ISRS670 data have a resolution of months up to a year, continuously from today all the time back to 60,000 yr b2k.
-The last millennium was analyzed on SMfreeze, the Holocene on cores from Holzmaar (HM3, HM4), the glacial time from 14,700 – 60,000 yr b2k was analyzed on two cores from Auel (AU3 and AU4).
+The records of ELSA-20 were analyzed with 1 mm resolution directly on the surface of the drill cores using the ISRS670 method, which was originally developed by Rein & Sirocko, 2002.
+The sedimentation rate of the sediment cores is 1-3 mm/year; accordingly, the raw ISRS670 data have a resolution of several months up to a year from today all the time back to 60.000 years before the year 2000.
+The data for the time 14.700 – 60.000 BP were analysed on the two cores AU3 and AU4.

 ISRS670 was determined with a Gretag Spectrolino, which measures the reflectance for each wavelength of the visible light as percent relative to a white color standard.
 The Spectrolino measures the sediment reflectivity over an area 2.5-mm wide; the individual measurements were done in 1 -mm increments.
 The Spectrolino technique was originally developed for marine sediments (Rein & Sirocko 2002).
 The absorption at 670 nm was calibrated in the first study versus organic carbon and chlorine content, both of which revealed a significant relation to the “In situ Reflectance Spectroscopy – ISRS” absorption at 670 nm, which is subtracted from the interpolated value between 640 and 730 nm.
 The ISRS670 detects accordingly chlorophyll a, b, and c and also Bacteriochlorophyll c and d (Green sulfur bacteria) as well as their derivates and can be applied to detect trends in total aquatic paleoproduction in both ocean and lake sediments.